kfir1200/Bootcamp-IIS-Web/README.md

 # ASP.NET Core Web App Project

-This project is Visual Studio's ASP.NET Web Core App  template
+This project is a Visual Studio ASP.NET Web Core App template that Creates a website on your Microsoft machine and then run the website locally using IIS.

 **Requirements:**